Dark Web Cicada 3301 lets Alan Ritchson break out on and off screen

 PTV: Did any of that comedy involve a Titans joke since one of your castmates from that show is also in Dark Web Cicada 3301?

 AR: It crossed my mind.
 We definitely had a few off-camera for sure.
-Conor Leslie, who plays Wonder Woman [in Titans] is really great in the film.
+Conor Leslie, who plays Wonder Woman is really great in the film.
 I really enjoyed working with her, and to see her do something a little different than Donna Troy.
 It was cool to see her expand, and she did a great job.
 I really love Gwen, her character in the film.

 PTV: This is obviously a major project for you personally.
 So what did Alan Ritchson take away now that the film is out?
 What are the things you’re going to carry with you?